What does an SEO analysis cover?

 Therefore, the best thing you could do is get a new bespoke and SEO-friendly website.

 If you’ve already got a bespoke website and site speeds are still slow, we’d recommend looking into upgrading your hosting to a better provider or package.

 Finally, if your website is primarily used on mobile phones and site speeds are becoming an issue, we’d recommend you look into accelerated mobile pages.

 Multilingual websites aren’t necessary for everyone, however, good for those who have international businesses.

-If your business is at this scale and your website does use multiple languages, you should try to ensure that you’ve got the correct HTML lang type and HREF lang varients on all of your different language URLs.
+If your business is at this scale and your website does use multiple languages, you should try to ensure that you’ve got the correct HTML lang, hreflang and canonical variants on all of your URLs.

 If you are beginning to learn or getting interested in search engine optimisation, chances are you are trying to beat your competitor’s ranking and in the process take over their spot.
 Whatever your motive is, in the SEO world, analysing your competitor’s backlinks is something that can help your website’s SEO strategy.